Software Engineering | Automated Testing

-Automated Testing is a technique where Tester write Scripts by own and uses suitable Software or Automation Tool to test the software.
-It is Automation Process of a Manual Process.
-Allows to execute repetitive task without intervention of Manual Tester.
+Automated Testing is a technique where the Tester writes Scripts on their own and uses suitable Software or Automation Tool to test the software.
+It is an Automation Process of a Manual Process.
+Allows for executing repetitive tasks without the intervention of Manual Tester.

 Manual Vs. Automated Testing:

 |MANUAL TESTING||AUTOMATED TESTING|

 |Not accurate at all times due to Human Error, Therefore Less Reliable.||Since it is performed by third-party tools and/or Scripts, therefore More Reliable.|